 Senior Mental Health Lead Training

 You can now book a DfE-funded place on our Senior Mental Health Lead training.
-We are offering courses for both our Special and Secondary colleagues.
+We are offering small-group, face to face courses for both our Special and Mainstream colleagues.
 If you’d like to secure your place on one of our courses, please follow these steps to ensure you access funding:

 - Check the eligibility of your school or FE college on the Department for Education’s terms and conditions